ethack/tht/README.md

   <a href="https://ethack.github.io/tht/">Docs</a>
 </p>

 The Threat Hunting Toolkit (<span title="Think Happy Thoughts  (⌒‿⌒)">THT</span>) is a Swiss Army knife for threat hunting, log processing, and security-focused data science.
 It incorporates many CLI tools into one place for ease of deployment and includes wrappers and convenience features for ease of use.
-It comes packaged as a Docker container image that can be deployed with a single command.
+It comes packaged as a Docker image that can be deployed with a single command.
 Spend less time struggling with installation, configuration, or environment differences, and more on filtering, slicing, and data stacking.

 ## Features